Forging: A Glossary of Terms

 Hardening

-the rapid cooling of steel heated to an extremely high temperature; hardens the workpiece and provides it with other desired qualities.
+the rapid cooling of steel heated to a very high temperature; it hardens the workpiece and gives it other desired qualities.

-the mechanical removal of scale, weld spatter, weld beads, and other metal defects from the forged item.
+the mechanical removal of scale, weld spatter, weld beads, and other metal defects from a forged item.

-surface treatment with a jet of sand, fed under pressure, which helps to align the surface and make it more rough (to improve the adhesion of paintwork materials).
+surface treatment with a jet of sand fed under pressure, which helps to even out the surface and make it rougher (to improve the adhesion of paint and coatings).

-coating metal surfaces with a thin layer of another metal, alloy or nonmetallic material to form an anti-corrosive coating for protection against corrosion.
+coating metal surfaces with a thin layer of another metal, alloy, or non-metallic material to form an anti-corrosion coating that protects against corrosion.

 Priming

-applying a pre-coat on a forged item to improve the adhesion (adhesion) of the main protective or decorative coating.
+applying a base coat to a forged item to improve the adhesion of the main protective or decorative coating.

 Painting

-the application of a protective or decorative (often combined) coating on a product.
+the application of a protective or decorative (often combined) coating to a product.

 Electroplating

-a metallic film applied to a surface of metal items by galvanizing in order to give them hardness, wear resistance, anticorrosive, antifriction and decorative qualities (galvanizing, anodizing, chromium-plating, nickel-plating, oxidizing).
-This method is not widely used because of its high price.
+a metallic film applied to the surface of metal items by galvanic deposition to give them hardness, wear resistance, and anti-corrosion, anti-friction, and decorative qualities (galvanizing, anodizing, chrome-plating, nickel-plating, oxidizing).
+This method is not widely used because of its high cost.

 Louvre, France, 17th century